Segment text into smaller units.

 feed (LF) indicates the end of of a sentence, so that

-gets split into two sentences.
+"A split\nsentence." gets split into two sentences.
 This often

-leads to incorrect breaks, so by default, with sent_crlf = FALSE
+leads to incorrect breaks, so by default, with sent_crlf = FALSE,

 we deviate from the UAX 29 rules and we treat CR and LF like spaces.

-To break sentences on CRLF, CR, and LF, specify sent_crlf = TRUE
+To break sentences on CRLF, CR, and LF, specify sent_crlf = TRUE.

-returns a data frame with three columns named
+text_split returns a data frame with three columns named

-, and one row for each
+parent, index, and text, and one row for each

 text block.
 The columns are as follows:

-column is a factor.
+The parent column is a factor.
 The levels of this

-factor are the names of as_corpus_text(x)
+factor are the names of as_corpus_text(x).
+Calling

-on the parent column gives the indices of
+as.integer on the parent column gives the indices of

 the parent texts for the parent text for each sentence.

-column gives the integer index of the
+The index column gives the integer index of the

 sentence in its parent.

-value is the text of the block, a value of
+The text value is the text of the block, a value of

-(not a character vector).
+type corpus_text (not a character vector).

-returns a numeric vector with the same length
+text_nsentence returns a numeric vector with the same length

-with each element giving the number of sentences in the
+as x with each element giving the number of sentences in the

 corresponding text.